Consensys/quorum-kubernetes/prod/README.md

 # Prod

-The following will only work on Azure, please refer to the ARM templates deployment [documentation](./azure/README.md) before proceeding.
+The following will only work on Azure or AWS.
 Please proceed only after using the `dev` section to gain an understanding of how things work

 The prod charts have:
 - Dynamic key & account generation